Bhathiya404/Remove-Duplicate-Characters-from-a-String-in-C/README.md

 # Remove-all-duplicates-characters
-Remove all duplicates characters from the string
+Remove all duplicates characters from the string in C

 A. Given a string S, your task is to remove all duplicates characters from the string S.